Life for ‘How to Murder Your Husband’ author in spouse death

 PORTLAND, Ore.
-(AP) — A self-published romance novelist who once wrote an online essay called “How to Murder Your Husband” was sentenced Monday to life in prison with the possibility of parole for murdering her husband at his workplace in Portland for years ago.
+(AP) — A self-published romance novelist who once wrote an online essay called “How to Murder Your Husband” was sentenced Monday to life in prison with the possibility of parole for murdering her husband at his workplace in Portland four years ago.

 Nancy Crampton Brophy, 71, was convicted of second-degree murder on May 25 following a seven-week trial.
 Her sentence Monday includes the possibility of parole after 25 years in custody, KGW-TV reported Monday.